Are You Ready for Your HDR Delivery?

 Static HDR and Dynamic HDR

 But there's more.
 SDR is vastly improved upon by HDR, but there are actually two kinds of HDR – Static HDR and Dynamic HDR – and these offer different levels of visual improvement.
 While both HDR standards will allow movies to take advantage of HDR's expanded contrast ranges, brightness levels, and heightened levels of detail, only the dynamic version can have this perfected scene-by-scene or even frame-by-frame.
-In this way, dynamic HDR ensures every moment of a video is displayed at its ideal visual brilliance, which is important in terms of being able to bring a director's "vision" to your TV with dramatic changes
+In this way, dynamic HDR ensures every moment of a video is displayed at its ideal visual brilliance, which is important in terms of being able to bring a director's "vision" to your TV with dramatic changes in contrast becoming part of how content is conceived and filmed.
+With Static HDR, on the other hand, there is only one HDR look for content, because static metadata necessitates a compromise that applies to all the scenes.
+Notwithstanding, static HDR is still HDR, and still constitutes a big leap forward from SDR.

 On the left you can see how static HDR applies the same heightened settings to every frame; on the right is a representation of how dynamic HDR can apply different levels of contrast and brightness on a frame-by-frame basis.